This page will help you understand Rhode Island alcohol laws and avoid expensive fines or even jail. Not to mention time and embarrassment.

 For a third offense, the fine increases up to $950.
 Otherwise, the penalties are the same as for the second conviction.

 The state penalizes a second offense with a fine of $500 and a license suspension for up to 90 days.
-For a third conviction the fines go up to $950 and the license suspension increases to one year.
+For a third conviction the fines go up to $950.
+Also the license suspension increases to one year.

 DUI and DWI